GogglesInc/gogglesinc.github.io/README.md

 │   ├── How do I get started?
 │   │   └── To get started, you can contact our sales team for a consultation.
 We will work with you to understand your specific needs and recommend the best solutions for your business.
 │   ├── What is your pricing structure?
 │   │   └── Our pricing is flexible and tailored to your specific requirements.
 We offer a variety of pricing plans, including a free plan, a Starter plan, a Pro plan, and an Enterprise plan.
-Explore pricing plans: 'Link to pricing page'.
 │   ├── Do you offer customization options?
 │   │   └── Yes, we offer customization options for many of our services, including our CMS development platforms.
 Our team of experts can work with you to create a tailored solution that meets your unique needs.
 │   ├── What is your uptime guarantee?